UPDATED ON: 15/03/2022

 The initiative was born in March 2017 when the Declaration of Intent for the Global Cocoa and Forests Initiative was launched, led by the World Cocoa Foundation, The Sustainable Trade Initiative (IDH), non-profit organisations, and more than 35 private sector companies, who signed the macro agreements for joint action in Ghana and Ivory Coast, mainly.
 In July 2018, Colombia became the first country in Latin America and the third in the world to adhere to the initiative and sign its own agreement.

 Luker Chocolate was the first private sector company to believe in and sign the Cocoa, Forests, and Peace initiative in Colombia.
-We participated in the planning and structuring of the action plan, which was officially launched last September in Bogotá.
-We decided to be part of this project because we know that the basis of everything we do lies in the cocoa-producing regions, because that is our source of inspiration and the opportunity we have to transform communities.
+We participated in the planning and structuring of the action plan, which was officially launched in September 2019 in Bogotá.
+We decided to be part of this project because we know that the basis of everything we do lies in the cocoa-producing regions because that is our source of inspiration and the opportunity we have to transform communities.

-So, this initiative sets in motion its 10-year action plan, led by the ministries of Environment and Sustainable Development, Agriculture and Rural Development, the cocoa industry represented by Luker Chocolate and the National Federation of Cocoa Growers (Fedecacao), the Sustainable Trade Initiative (IDH), and the World Resources Institute (WRI), with the support of the World Cocoa Foundation.
+This initiative set in motion a 10-year action plan, led by the ministries of Environment and Sustainable Development, Agriculture and Rural Development, the cocoa industry represented by Luker Chocolate and the National Federation of Cocoa Growers (Fedecacao), the Sustainable Trade Initiative (IDH), and the World Resources Institute (WRI), with the support of the World Cocoa Foundation.

 It will be 10 years of working, shoulder to shoulder, in which we seek to achieve the following:

 - 45 milestones in total (25 in the short term, 12 in the medium term, and 8 in the long term).